-But, I want to take the opportunity to talk about some recent developments that may be on your mind.
+However, there have been some developments since I was last here.
 Notably, a couple of decisions by the Supreme Court of Canada that some are saying have the potential to significantly affect the future of resource development in Canada.

-And, in BC, a major tailings dam failure that requires us to demonstrate to Canadians that we can be trusted to operate safely.
+And, here in BC, a major tailings dam failure that requires us to demonstrate to Canadians, and especially British Columbians, that we can be trusted to operate safely.

-So, today, I want to talk about a few things:
+So, today, I want to talk about a few new things:

-I'll start by talking about what the market's been up to in recent years, followed by the industry's performance against some key economic indicators.
+I'll start by talking about what the market's been up to over the past two years, followed by the industry's performance against some key economic indicators.